The Moral Imagination of Jane Austen

 Course Description

-The conservative intellectual tradition in the English-speaking world contains not only great works of political thought but also significant cultural and imaginative contributions.
-As Russell Kirk taught, conservatives hold that the “moral imagination” is a power of ethical perception that discerns and aspires toward right order in the soul and in society.
-Such an imagination is nurtured through poetry, art, religion, and the great tradition of humane letters.
+The conservative intellectual tradition in the English-speaking world contains not only great works of political thought but also signifigant imaginative contributions.
+As Russell Kirk observed, the conservative believes that the “moral imagination” is the power of ethical perception that discerns and aspires toward right order—both within the soul and within society.
+This imagination is cultivated through poetry, art, religion, and the great tradition of humane literature.

-Applications are due by October 30, 2025.
-Please send a letter of interest and resume to Darrell Falconburg, our Academic Program Officer, at dfalconburg@kirkcenter.org.
+Applications are due by November 7, 2025.
+The class size will remain small to ensure a humane and high-quality learning experience.
+Please send a letter of interest and résumé to Dr. Darrell Falconburg, Academic Program Officer, at dfalconburg@kirkcenter.org.

 Dr. Leta Sundet is an Assistant Professor of English at Hillsdale College.
 She earned her B.A. in Liberal Arts from New Saint Andrews College in 2012, followed by an M.A. in Theology and Letters in 2013.
 She went on to receive a second M.A. in English Literature (2015) and a Ph.D. in English Literature (2022) from the University of Dallas.
 Dedicated to both scholarship and teaching, Dr. Sundet is a popular teacher in person and online.
 She is known for her engaging, thoughtful instruction and her ability to guide students into a deeper appreciation of imaginative literature.